zesanches/resume-snap/README.md

 ### 1. Client-Side PDF Generation

-Uses html2pdf.js to convert the HTML resume preview into a high-quality PDF without requiring a server.
+Uses html2canva-pro and jspdf to convert the HTML resume preview into a high-quality PDF without requiring a server.

 ### 2. Freemium Monetization